eduvpn/documentation/DEVELOPMENT_PRACTICES.md

 ## Tests

-Running tests can be done with PHPUnit:
+Running tests can be done with PHPUnit, first create a simple configuration
+file:

+    $ phpunit --generate-configuration

+You can copy the generated `phpunit.xml` to `phpunit.xml.dist` and add it to the source repository.
+The `phpunit.xml` file could contain override specifically for your development machine, e.g. database configuration information.

+To run the unit tests:

-    $ phpunit tests --verbose --color
+    $ phpunit

 To also perform code coverage analysis, this will create a HTML report in the `coverage/` folder:

-    $ phpunit tests --verbose --color --whitelist src --coverage-html coverage
+    $ phpunit --whitelist src --coverage-html coverage

-You can also create a (default) configuration file:

-    $ phpunit --generate-configuration

 ## Code Analysis